-Eye-tracking studies have found that people instinctively look for logos in the upper left-hand side of emails.
-Put your logo in the upper left-hand side to ensure it gets the most visibility.
+Eye-tracking studies have found that people instinctively look for logos in the upper left-hand side of emails -- often because it's consistent with the placement of a logo on most websites.
+However, it's also acceptable to put your logo in the center to align it with the email content beneath it.

 A good subject line should contain between 30 and 50 characters (including spaces).
 Email accounts and mobile devices often cut off any subject lines that go beyond this length.
 Your email subject line should also create a sense of urgency, while giving readers some indication of what to expect once they open the email.

 14. Use auto-responders for opt-ins.

 Be prepared for your readers to forget they opted in.
 Set up an auto-responder that reminds people they opted in to your email database.
 The auto-responder should be sent out one day, five days, and 10 days after the person registers.